-Since 1997, the financing for MERC has shifted several times, first to the medical education endowment established by the 1999 legislature with funds from the one-time tobacco settlement, and later to a 2.5 cents per pack cigarette tax, which was shifted to MDH in 2003.
-Currently, funds for the MERC distribution come from cigarette tax revenues, a carveout of medical education funds from the Prepaid Medical Assistance Program/Prepaid General Assistance Medical Care program, and federal Medicaid matching funds obtained by the Department of Human Services.
+Since 1997, the financing for MERC has shifted several times, first to the medical education endowment established by the 1999 legislature with funds from the one-time tobacco settlement, and later to 2.5 cents per pack cigarette tax, which was shifted to MDH in 2003.
+Currently, funds for the MERC distribution come from cigarette tax revenues, a carveout of medical education funds from the Prepaid Medical Assistance Program, and federal Medicaid matching funds obtained by the Department of Human Services.

 In 2004 and 2005, training sites that hosted fewer than 0.5 FTE trainees from an eligible clinical training program were eliminated from the distribution, as were any advanced practice nursing programs sponsored by organizations not part of the Minnesota State Colleges and Universities (MnSCU) system, the University of Minnesota Academic Health Center, the Mayo Clinic, or the Private College Council.
 At the same time, the formula was also altered so that 90% of available funds were distributed on a formula basis and 10% went directly to sponsoring institutions to be distributed at their discretion to eligible training sites or to small sites.
 The 10% discretionary fund continued through 2007.